 An agreement and final release, or "clincher" agreement.
 This is a full and final release of liability for the employer and its insurance carrier.
 It’s usually a lump sum but could also be paid as a structured settlement.

 In that situation, the employee would receive a guaranteed monthly payout for a fixed period, like an annuity.
-It’s a legally binding agreement that must be approved by the commissioner, and if the employee’s condition worsens or needs additional treatment, there can be no further claims.
+It’s a legally binding agreement that must be approved by the commissioner, and if the employee’s condition worsens or needs additional treatment, there can be no further claims or another workers' compensation case.

 A Form 16A settlement.
 This settlement agreement is for a worker who’s permanently disabled.
 It pays a specific weekly benefit amount based on the average weekly wage prior to the injury.